Vocabulary, defined

 Error Scenario

-A scenario that describes what the product does when something goes wrong — invalid input, failed validations, blocked actions, or system-level failures.
+A scenario that describes how the product responds when something goes wrong — invalid input, failed validations, blocked actions, or system-level failures.

 - SPEC